• Skip to main content

 For the best aesthetics, I would not ice the cookies with chocolate before freezing.
 Freezing can sometimes cause chocolate to become cloudy.

-Two amaretto sugar cookies iced with melted chocolate on a dark surface.
+Two amaretto sugar cookies iced with melted chocolate on a dark surface surrounded by chopped almonds.

 Can I substitute almond extract for the amaretto?